morse-simulator/morse/doc/morse/morse.rst

 ..
 The MORSE robots

 MORSE offers an extended set of predefined sensors and controllers that cover reasonably well common simulation needs in robotics.
-It offers also some complete robots.
+It proposes also some fully equipped robots.

-The following page lists all the currently existing components and their
+The following page lists all the currently existing components, their properties and their interfaces:
-properties:

 .. toctree::
     :maxdepth: 3